openshift/training/05-Services-Routing-Complete-Example.md

 router.
 With a CA or all certificates signed by a trusted authority, it would not be necessary to specify the CA everywhere.

+## The Router Status Page
+If you are interested, and you exposed the router admin port, you can visit the status page and see that you will have some session information for your route.

 ## The Web Console
 Take a moment to look in the web console to see if you can find everything that was just created.